Back to home

 Key Points

-Sant Julià de Lòria's cultural and congress centre is on track for full reopening by late May or early June, after overcoming a facade incident last November, according to Cònsol Major Cerni Cairat.
+Sant Julià de Lòria's cultural and congress centre will reopen fully by late May or early June, with all auditoriums operational from day one, Cònsol Major Cerni Cairat has confirmed.

 Share the article via